Saigenix/AI_ML_DS/ShareConda.md

 conda env create --file environment.yml --name env_from_file

 For more on creating an environment from a .yml file, check out the Conda documentation on creating an environment from a .yml file.

-PS Thank you to Konstantin for pointing this out.